TRACIE-F/school_district_analysis/README.md

 **Scores by School Type**
- * Scores per the type of school appear unaltered by the abesnce of the 9th graders of THS.
+ * Scores per the type of school appear unaltered by the absence of the 9th graders of THS.

 *Old Data*
 ![type old](https://github.com/TRACIE-F/school_district_analysis/blob/main/Resources/type_summary_ogdata.png)